sherif-fanous/SecurityGroupsManager/README.md

 # Sample Output

 SecurityGroupsManager sends its output to CloudWatch Logs.
-The output is displayed in tabular form
+The output is displayed in tabular form.

 <span style="color:red">**The tabular form in CloudWatch Logs will look completely messed up.
-This is due to text wrapping**</span>
+This is due to text wrapping.**</span>

 To be able to view the tabular form as intended
 1. Check the `View as text` checkbox